BakerRipley’s Get Connected Disaster Recovery Services

 Home Restoration – we help homeowners return to their homes and provide the financial assistance to make their homes safe, secure and habitable.

 Neighborhood Restoration Centers – we assist neighbors, in heavily-impacted neighborhoods, connect to services and identify resources at six physical locations.
-We have partnered with the City of Houston and Harris County to operate Neighborhood Restoration Centers (NRC) as part of an ongoing effort to help our neighbors affected by Hurricane Harvey.
-For a list of all area Neighborhood Restoration Centers, addresses, days and hours of operation, click here.
+We partnered with the City of Houston and Harris County to operate Neighborhood Restoration Centers (NRC) for over a year as part of an ongoing effort to help our neighbors affected by Hurricane Harvey.

 The Home Restoration Resource Guide is intended to assist those recovering from Harvey understand the repair process for their homes if they were damaged during the storm.
 It also offers information on other agencies assisting in Harvey recovery.